 Keeping your sender's reputation intact

 You do not want your email recipients or internet service providers to think you are a spammer.
-Your sender reputation will take a hit if your deliverability remains low.
-This is a situation no one wants to be in.
+If your deliverability remains low, your sender reputation will suffer, and no one wants to be in this situation.

 Reaching your marketing goals

-Your email marketing efforts' success depends on your subscribers reading the emails you send them.
+Your email marketing efforts' success depends on your subscribers reading your emails.
 You will not get the conversions you want or achieve your campaign goals if your emails are not delivered.

 What is an Acceptable Delivery Rate?